ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 ## BBS

-The BBS Signature Scheme [@!I-D.irtf-cfrg-bbs-signatures#05] is under active development within the CRFG.
+The BBS Signature Scheme [@!I-D.irtf-cfrg-bbs-signatures] is under active development within the CRFG.

 This algorithm supports both selective disclosure and unlinkability, enabling the holder to generate multiple presentations from one issued JWP without a verifier being able to correlate those presentations together based on the proof.